LORA L. THOMAS

 District III Commissioner

-Lora Thomas serves as the 2018 Vice Chair of the Board of County Commissioners.
+Lora Thomas serves as the 2018 Chair of the Board of County Commissioners.
 She was elected Douglas County Commissioner, District III, in November 2016 and began serving her first term in January 2017.

 Ms. Thomas is a third-generation Coloradan who has called Douglas County “home” for 25 years.

 As a Douglas County Commissioner, Lora Thomas will bring leadership, valuable life lessons and conservative values to the Office, and her door will always be open to listen and learn from all Douglas County residents.

 In addition to her fundamental responsibilities as a County Commissioner, Ms. Thomas also serves as a representative of Douglas County, by way of Board appointment, to the following area organizations: Cherry Creek Basin Water Quality Control Authority; Chatfield Basin Watershed Authority; Douglas County Youth Initiative Advisory Committee; Metro Denver Economic Development Corporation; and the Urban Drainage and Flood Control District.